First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

 For Site Statistics: Site statistics is important to make a better future plan regarding business.
 You can check Google Analytics as it is promising.

-For Image Compression: Imagify is great image compression plugin for WordPress.
+For Image Compression: Imagify is a great image compression plugin for WordPress.

 Now, we are at the very last stage of our Jetpack review article.
 We have discussed thoroughly Jetpack’s performance, features, pros-cons, and pricing.
-Its time to make our decision whether we should use this plugin or not.
+It’s time to make our decision about whether we should use this plugin or not.

 But, if you are running a small website and you don’t need all those features that Jetpack provides, you should continue without using it.
 Choosing a specific plugin for a specific purpose will be the best decision.

 What do you think about considering the Jetpack plugin after reading this review?
-Feel free to share your feedback through the comment box below.
+Feel free to share your feedback in the comment box below.
 We are ready to hear you.

 Sorry, pal!
 The plugin couldn’t pass all our tests.
 No hard feelings, right?

 Minimal impact on memory usage The memory usage of this plugin is more than the average memory usage of other plugins on WordPress.org + 200KB